 I felt compelled to share this poem in memory of my dear friend, Jack.
 I pray it provides you with a bit of encouragement and hope for the drama you encounter in your own personal world.
 May God bless you, forever and always!

-Hiding in the Shadows - Peter's Song was written back in 2005 as a means to try to understand what Peter must have experienced after denying even knowing Jesus just hours before the crucifixion.
+Hiding in the Shadows - Peter's Song was written back in 2005 as a means to try to understand what Peter must have experienced after denying knowing Jesus just hours before the crucifixion.
 The guilt and shame of denying his Teacher must have been nearly unbearable.
 The grief of Jesus' death, compounded by the reality of his denial of associating with this mighty Prophet of God would have been haunting to Peter.
 Fear, guilt, remorse, anguish and unbridled shame would have all been part of Peter's emotional roller coaster associated with the execution of his closest friend.
 How could he ever live with himself knowing what he had done to Jesus?
 Not only did Peter deny Jesus three times, but he abandoned His Lord through the darkest of days.
 His denial was a form of betrayal making him as guilty as Judas for rejecting the One he followed for three years.
-For several days Peter would wallow in complete and total emotional agony has he cried out to God, begging for forgiveness - groveling for mercy.
+For several days Peter would wallow in numbing agony has he cried out to God, begging for forgiveness - groveling for mercy.
 But then on the third day, the miracle of all miracles happened as Jesus' followers heard the news that the grave stone had been rolled away and Jesus was alive!
 The Son of God claimed victory over death and sin on the third day just as He had predicted!
 Peter's agony instantly turned to joy and celebration.
 Jesus is alive!
 He lives forevermore!
 To God be the glory!
 Happy Easter!

 I would like to share a short tribute to my father, Gordon, as the one year anniversary of his death has just recently past.

 Gordon S. Cook